versus-systems/tracker-web/README.md

 ## Overview

-Inside the `design` folder is a picture of the projectg dashboard we would like you to build.
+Inside the `design` folder is a picture of the project dashboard we would like you to build.

-The project has been setup with Redux and Redux and we would like you to make the dasboard look and feel as pictured.
+The project has been setup with React and Redux and we would like you to make the dasboard look and feel as pictured.

 ### Style Guide
 #### Font